 Accelerating the energy transition

-An intelligent wind park
+An intelligent wind farm

 Intelligent wind turbines